Skip to main content

 We know that recovering from a stem cell transplant can be a long and difficult journey for many of our patients.
 Some of these challenges are a result of the transplant itself, but others arise because improvements need to be made within the healthcare system.

-Our patient focused research aims to give us a better understanding of these challenges and the impact they have on our patients so that we can find suitable solutions.
-We also share this knowledge with the wider healthcare community to ensure every patient receives the best possible care.
+Our patient-reported outcomes research aims to give us a better understanding of these challenges and the impact they have on our patients.
+Based upon our research we develop solutions to meet patient need and campaign for policy change.
+We also share our research findings with the wider stem cell transplant community to ensure patient-centred evidence is at the heart of clinical and supportive care.

-We also work closely with other healthcare professionals to better understand their perceptions of the healthcare they provide, the challenges they face and how we can make improvements.
+We also work closely with clinicians and allied health professionals to better understand their perceptions of the healthcare they provide, the challenges they face and how we can make, or advocate for, improvements to transplant services.

 Group leader profile